There are two workflows for adding a new Gatsby Cloud site:

 From your Gatsby Cloud Dashboard, click the Add Site button.

 On the right-hand side, click on the card labeled "Gatsby Starter Blog".

 2. Configure Your Repository

 The first time you set up a Gatsby Cloud site, you will need to connect your Gatsby account to GitHub by clicking on the "GitHub" icon in the Create a Git repository card.

 Next, a pop up window should appear and prompt you to install the Gatsby Cloud app to your GitHub personal account.
 Click Install.

 After the GitHub app is installed, you will return to Gatsby Cloud.
 Here you can select a different GitHub organization to host the repository under as well as change the name of the repository that will be created if you prefer.
 Then click Next to create the site.

 3. Set-up Summary

 After the site is created, you should see a success message like the one below on the Summary card.
 You may need to scroll down if you are unable to see the card with the link to the GitHub repository.

-Next, click View your new site and you will be taken to the main tab of Site Overview page for your new site.
+Next, click View your new site, and you will be taken to the main tab of the Site Overview page for your new site.